v0i0/helion/docs/index.md

 To force autotuning, bypassing provided configurations, set `HELION_FORCE_AUTOTUNE=1` or invoke `foo_kernel.autotune(args, force=True)`.

-Additional settings are available in [settings.py](https://github.com/pytorch-labs/helion/blob/main/helion/runtime/settings.py).
+Additional settings are available in the {doc}`api/settings` documentation.
 If both an environment variable and a kernel decorator argument are set, the kernel decorator argument takes precedence, and the environment variable will be ignored.